kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-1-hierarchy/02-examine.md

 # Hierarchy Build via Python

 The **Python** programming language is a powerful tool for building programs related to **REST-API** calls and allows us to utilize several features to accomplish everyday tasks.
 In this section of the tutorial, we will use a simple REST-API set, which has been grouped into a **Python** program.
-We will then use these programs to automate the provisioning of the hierarchy that may be modified in the **CSV** and pushed to Cisco Catalyst Center.
+We will then use these programs to automate the provisioning of the hierarchy that may be modified in the **CSV** and pushed to Catalyst Center.

 ## Deploy Hierarchy Python Program